Local bi-Lipschitz classification of semialgebraic surfaces: Some bi-Lipschitz Invariants

-From now, we assume that $p\geq 2n-1$.
-If $f$ is finitely determined and $p=2n-1,$ the image of the set of double points of $f$ is a curve, which can be embedded in the target space $\K^{2n-1};$ if $p>2n-1,$ the singularity of the image $X_f$ is isolated. \cite{Wall, Whitney}.
+If $f$ is finitely determined and $p=2n-1,$ the image of the set of double points of $f$ is a curve, which can be embedded in the target space $\K^{2n-1};$ if $p>2n-1,$ the singularity of the image $X_f = f(U)$ is isolated \cite{Wall, Whitney}.

 \begin{proposition} Let $f, g: (\R^n, 0) \to (\R^p, 0)$ be two finitely determined map germs, where $p\geq 2n-1$.
 If $f$ and $g$ are bi-Lipschitz equivalent, then $link(f)$ and $link(g)$ are bi-Lipschitz equivalent. \end{proposition}